This solo ads guide and tips teach you what is email solo ads and how to apply basic tips to choose the best solo ads vendor.

 At times, new agents charge you at very low prices because they need more clients, feedback, and rating.

-This approach can be good as long as he/she has a good credibility in other platforms.
+This approach can be good as long as he/she has maximum credibility on other platforms.
 So test with new solo vendors and see how it goes.

 8. Identify Bot Traffic From Retailer